 When you’re suffering from financial difficulties, you may eventually find yourself in default on loans.
 Defaulting on your mortgage can lead to foreclosure, and defaults and foreclosures will stay on your credit for up to 7 years.
 During those seven years, every potential creditor that pulls your credit report will see this stain.

-It’s better to draw on your home equity than to take time to allow your loans to go into default, even if it means selling your home with Sell & Stay.
-Here are a couple of reasons Sell & Stay is ideal to help buy you time:
+It’s better to draw on your home equity than to take time to allow your loans to go into default, even if it means selling your home with a sale-leaseback.
+Here are a couple of reasons these programs are ideal and can help buy you time: